kilobaik/az-func-zip-deploy/README.md

 During deployment process, one of the base dependency of `azure.storage.blob` module is [cryptography](https://cryptography.io/en/latest/installation/#supported-platforms) library, which has native code and is built differently depending on the OS.
-Since, I do have a `macOS Monterery`, the runtime environment is incompatible with any other OS like the OS of my Azure Function App (`linux/amd64`), which will not work definitely with the dependencies built on `macOS Monterery` and will raise an `ImportError`.
+Since, I do have a `macOS Monterery`, the runtime environment is incompatible with any other OS (such as my Azure Function App OS).

+My Azure Function App uses `linux/amd64` OS, which will not work definitely with the dependencies built on `macOS Monterery` and will raise an `ImportError`.

 > ```python